Adding value to your home

 There’s no need to spend a fortune or take up topiary.
 In fact, simpler gardens usually sell more easily – buyers can be put off by spaces that look fussy or tricky to maintain.

 These tips from property and garden experts will help you make the best of your outside space and reap what you sow when it comes to selling.
+I used to take care of my garden but an old back injury from more than a decade ago stopped me.

 The property expert